Cirkit Designer Logo

 Common Issues and Solutions

-1. Motor Not Spinning:
+1. Motors Not Spinning:

-• Ensure the STBY pin is set HIGH to enable the IC.
+• Ensure the STBY pin is set high to enable the IC.

 2. Motor Spins in the Wrong Direction: